 However, a line attractor is not the only state that the LDDM predicts.
 If disinhibition is activated during the delay interval, the network switches to a point attractor dynamic (see Figs. 8-figure supplement 2 and Methods Analysis for persistent activity for mathematical proof).
 Fig. 8D shows example dynamics of two R units before and after withdrawal of inputs.
 Disinhibition drives a competition between the two R units, resulting in a switch between graded coding of the input ratio to a categorical coding of the largest value (β=.4 in visualization).
 Interestingly, a transition of coded information from input values to categorical information has been widely observed in firing rates in decision related regions, such as LIP and superior colliculus, during the delay period of decision making (Rorie et al., 2010; Shadlen & Newsome, 2001; B. Zhang et al., 2021).
 The point attractor predicted by the circuit under disinhibition (Fig. 8E) is highly tolerable to perturbations compared to the line attractor, and choice performance over long delays may require a switch from the value coding to the categorical regimes.
 As a plausible biological mechanism for mediating top-down control, disinhibition may gate such a transition without changing the network architecture.

 The LDDM can be easily expanded to multiple alternatives.
 Here we show an example of a 5-alternative case, with 5 sets of option-specific R-G-D units.
 A line attractor network with silent disinhibition (Fig. 8C, right) is able to retain input value information of the 5 items simultaneously in the network.
-Due to normalization, the neural activity representing each alternative decreases with the total number of alternatives, with the summed value as a constant (1NRi=α-1ω), leading to a lower signal-to-noise ratio when coding more items; this set-size effect may be related to WM memory span constraints (Cowan, 2010, 2016; Engle, 2001, 2002; Oberauer et al., 2016).
+Due to normalization, the neural activity representing each alternative decreases with the total number of alternatives, with the summed value as a constant (1NRi=α-1-BGω), leading to a lower signal-to-noise ratio when coding more items; this set-size effect may be related to WM memory span constraints (Cowan, 2010, 2016; Engle, 2001, 2002; Oberauer et al., 2016).
 When disinhibition is active, the LDDM exhibits a point attractor (Fig. 8F, right), and the network only holds the information of the largest item as a categorical code during persistent activity.

 [Insert Figure 8 about here]